EMoreno65/startup/README.md

 -DB/Login - Holds onto login information and schedule information if desired by the user

 -WebSocket - Someone's input on the voting chart is shown in real time to all other users

+HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.

+ HTML pages - Four HTML pages.
+One for logging in, one for the about tab, one to set filters, and one to vote for time slots.
+ Links - The login page automatically links to the filter page which then links back to the login page and to the time display page.
+ Text - Each of the time slot choices is represented by a labeled button.
+ Images - I linked an image in the about page to show the theme of the web application.
+ DB/Login - Input box and submit button for login.
+The painted time slots are what represents the data pulled from the database.
+ WebSocket - The appearance of hihglighted times in the main schedule are represented through the websocket.